faisaldarbar/faisaldarbar.github.io/_posts/2025-01-17-proxmox-ve-setup-guide.md

      UsePAM yes
      ```

-3. Edit the PAM configuration to include Google Authenticator:
+3. Edit the PAM configuration to include Google Authenticator: (using su - user)
    - Edit the PAM SSH configuration file:
      ```bash
      nano /etc/pam.d/sshd
      ```
-   - Add the following line at the top:
+   - Add the following line at the bottom:
      ```plaintext
      # SSH to Use Google Authenticator
      auth required pam_google_authenticator.so